-Yet, no matter our choice, we are crossing into a new season where we HAVE to choose if we want to follow the higher road with God—accepting the difficulties and responsibilities, as well as the blessings—or continue as we have.
+Yet, no matter our choice, we are crossing into a new season where we can choose to awaken to the wholeness God has for us —accepting the difficulties and responsibilities, as well as the blessings—or continue as we have.
 We have to choose if we will accept the inheritance or scurry back into the narrow place; because “not choosing” is, in reality, choosing to remain.
 The time of indecision regarding our walk with God is over.
 The time for inheritance has begun.

 To everything there is a season,